 A spacious and modern school in an outstanding listed building

 Tallinn European School has been continuously growing these last five years and it now needs a bigger building so that all the children can learn in the best conditions.
 With the entire renovation of the existing building and the construction of the new school premises, Tallinn European School provides a spacious and high-quality learning environment.
-The school will still integrate a canteen, a library and a gym, in addition of around 40 classrooms of all sizes.
+The school will still integrate a canteen, a library and a gym, in addition to around 40 classrooms of all sizes.
 The children will also enjoy many common areas where they can meet, play or rest.

 The building’s total area is approximately 7200 m2, distributed over 4 floors and three blocks: the historical part, block A, the new part, block B, and the gym, block C.